bugzmanov/nes_ebook/src/chapter_6_3.md

-# Rendering CHR Rom Tiles
+# Rendering CHR ROM Tiles

 PPU has **[0x0 ..
 0x2000]** address space reserved for CHR ROM - visual graphics data  on a cartridge.

 That's *8 KiB* worth of data.
 And that's all there was in the first versions of NES cartridges.

-Visual data was packed in so called tiles: an 8 pixels x 8 pixels image that could use up to 4 colors. (to be precise, background tile can have 4 colors, a sprite tile can have 3 colors and 0b00 is used as an indication that are pixel should be transparent)
+Visual data was packed in so-called tiles: an 8 pixels x 8 pixels image that could use up to 4 colors. (to be precise, background tile can have 4 colors, a sprite tile can have 3 colors, and 0b00 is used as an indication that a pixel should be transparent)

 ```bash
 8 * 8 * 2 (2 bits to codify color) = 128 bits  = 16 bytes to codify a single tile